 Conclusion

-Also read: how to cancel SAT — what should you know.
+Also read: How to cancel SAT — what you should know.

 Relevant articles